 - Failure to submit your project to the library's Scholarly Commons site will cause the entire project to be rejected.
-See below for detailed instructions on uploading files to the ETD site.
+See below for detailed instructions.

 Projects submitted after theses due dates will not be eligible for consideration for the Phi Kappa Phi and Phi Beta Kappa awards.